Hernia (All Types) Surgery: Everything You Need to Know

 Watchful Waiting

-If it’s small and not causing trouble, your doctor might recommend monitoring the hernia.
+If the hernia is small and symptom-free, your doctor may recommend monitoring it regularly.

 Open Hernia Repair Surgery

-A traditional method where a single large incision is made to push the hernia back and repair the muscle wall and reinforce with a medical grade mesh.
+A traditional method involving a single large incision to push the hernia back and reinforce the muscle wall with medical-grade mesh.

 Laparoscopic Hernia Surgery